 Building team culture and tackling strategy at a remote retreat

-Late in 2021, WWF’s Freshwater and Food (F&F) team approached Territory for help running a hybrid retreat in January, 2022.
-At the time, the Delta wave of COVID was fading and Omicron had not yet emerged.
+Late in 2021, World Wildlife Fund’s Freshwater and Food (F&F) team approached Territory for help running a hybrid retreat in January 2022.
+At the time, the Delta wave of COVID was fading, and Omicron had not yet emerged.

-We began planning in October 2021, hoping to host a retreat in both Washington, DC and in Missoula, Montana that would create an “intense experience” that will continue to energize the F&F team, have fun & build relationships, engage, and elevate strategic components of programmatic work, and flex team culture—values, beliefs, attitudes, and behaviors shared by the team.
+We began planning in October 2021, hoping to host a retreat in both Washington, DC, and Missoula, Montana, that would create an “intense experience” that will continue to energize the F&F team, have fun and build relationships, engage and elevate strategic components of programmatic work, and flex team culture—values, beliefs, attitudes, and behaviors shared by the team.